 The prophecies in the first 35 verses of Daniel 11 closely resemble the history of the fragmented Greek empire and the reign of the Greek king Antiochus IV.
 According to Daniel itself, these prophecies were received more than 300 years in advance, but critical scholarship does not accept that it is possible to predict events centuries later so accurately.
 Using the arguments addressed above under internal and external evidence they must show that Daniel was written during or after the time of Antiochus IV.

 But shifting the date of writing to the time of Antiochus does not entirely solve the problem for the critics.
-Since copies of Daniel and the undisputed references to the book of Daniel in other writings has been dated to 100 BC or even earlier, critics are obliged to date the writing of the book to no later than 100 BC.
+Since copies of Daniel and the undisputed references to the book of Daniel in other writings have been dated to 100 BC or even earlier, critics are obliged to date the writing of the book to no later than 100 BC.
 Three lines of evidence will now be presented to show that Daniel does predict events after the time of Antiochus, and after 100 BC:

 Firstly, the article Daniel’s evil little horn shows that Daniel predicts that Rome would become an empire that would dominate the known world.
 To predict this, in 165 BC, when critics claim the book of Daniel was written, and further to predicts that it would not be followed by another empire, but be subdivided into various independent kingdoms, of which the predicted evil king would be the most powerful, is accurate long term prophecy.